 Job Description

 Responsible to the Director of Sport at Ampleforth College, the successful candidate will work with students of all ages and abilities to develop their talents and enthusiasm in cricket.
-There may also be the opportunity to deliver aspects of the KS3 and 4 Core Physical Education and GCSE and A Level Physical Education.
+The ability to offer a curriculum subject up to at least GCSE will be considered an advantage.
 Performing duties in the most cost-effective and efficient way, demonstrating all due care to safer practice for children and for all relevant Health and Safety legislation.
 Satisfy all criteria and checks relating to suitability to work in a school environment.

 General Responsibilities of Teachers: